HCA reception, luncheon brings artists together

-AVON PARK — The Peter Powell Roberts Museum of Art hosted the Heartland Cultural Alliance’s annual Members’ Exhibit, Artist’s Reception and Luncheon this past Saturday.
+AVON PARK — The Peter Powell Roberts Museum of Art hosted the Heartland Cultural Alliance’s annual Members’ Exhibit, Artist’s Reception and Luncheon on Saturday, July 9.

 Local artists Lynn Scarborough, Fred Leavitt, Cindy Rose Eaton, Jim Fitch, Jim Leary and more were in attendance, discussing their art, each others art and sharing “tricks of the trade.”